 So why be proud?
 Why should people care about LGBT rights, especially if they are not part of that community?

 A note to Christian readers who think homosexuality is a sin:

 I say this gently and with understanding.
-I wrote this blog for you.
-I used to be one of those Christians who thought it was sinful to be with someone or even be attracted to someone of the same gender and that it was somehow a necessary component of my faith to publicly declare such.
 I am not arguing scripture with you or telling you how to live your religion.
 What I do want is for you to genuinely consider the difference between living out your religious convictions in your own life versus trying to enforce your religious beliefs in someone else’s life.
 Freedom is for all.
 Equal rights for them is not fewer rights for you nor does it hinder your ability to live out your marriage and chosen lifestyle as your faith determines.
 As Christians, we should treat people with love and respect and dignity.
 Jesus clearly instructed us to love one another, including people who are different than you.
-(Side note: a lot of gay/lesbian/bi people are Christian.
+(Side note: a lot of LGBTQ people are Christian.
 I’m not ignoring that.
 I’m speaking to the people who think “real” Christians can’t be gay.)
 As Christians, we should speak up for the oppressed and protect the mistreated.
 As Americans, we should advocate for freedom and equal rights for everyone, even if they aren’t like you.
 I hope you will genuinely consider the legal and cultural issues in this blog.
 We have separation of state and church.
 Your support politically does not have to be (and should not be) based in your beliefs religiously.
 Please consider these things with an open mind.